The Life Story of Dr. Bernice Catherine Harper

 When asked about the global need for aid despite facing a number of challenges within our own country, Harper said, “We should love our neighbors as [we love] ourselves.
 We may look and talk differently, have varying levels of wealth and development, or live on the other side of the world, but we are all neighbors.”

 Indeed, there are obstacles within every country, but we must not forget that we are all members of the human race.
 “Our skills, knowledge and resources can be shared around the world quicker than ever before.
 Our voices can be heard from miles away.
 Our love for each other can be felt across oceans.
 We are all neighbors, and we must look out for one another.
-We must stand up and fight to end human suffering, together.”
+We must stand up and fight to end human suffering, together.

-African Palliative Care Education Scholarship for Nurses and Social Workers
+African Palliative Care Education Scholarship Fund

 Each year, APCA and GPIC provide a limited number of scholarships for palliative care training opportunities.
-The fund was originally established in 2011 by generous donations from the National Association of Social Workers in honor of Dr. Bernice Catherine Harper and from an anonymous donor in honor of the palliative care service of Katherine Defilippi, a nurse from South Africa.
-If you would like to make a donation to the Scholarship Fund in honor of Dr. Harper, please do so below.
+The fund was established in 2011 by generous donations from the National Association of Social Workers in honor of Dr. Bernice Catherine Harper and from an anonymous donor in honor of the palliative care service of Katherine Defilippi, a nurse from South Africa.
+If you would like to make a donation to the Scholarship Fund in memory of Dr. Harper, please do so below.